tcoca27/cache-doc/CACHE_DOC.md

 > ***Observation 2***
 You might see in some old docs or in stackoverflow answers that you can set the revalidation period of a path by using `export const revalidate = 10;` from the page.tsx file.
 This is not true, this doesn't do anything.
 At least not in the dynamic paradigm.

+### On Demand Revalidation

+There is another revalidation pattern, called **On Demand Revalidation**, trough which we can programatically revalidate caches for requests.
+This is typically used when we make mutations and we know for sure that the UI should be updated to reflect these mutations.

+There are 2 types:
+- path revalidation: `revalidatePath("/path")` - revalidates the entire /path
+- tag revalidation: `revalidateTag("some-tag")` - revalidates the cache of the request marked with this tag

+***For Demonstration*** move to branch on-demand-revalidation When adding todos, you will see that they get instantly added to the list.
+You can disable (comment) the lines which trigger revalidations and see what happens.
+The list will not be updated instantly anymore, you will have to navigate or refresh to see the changes.

+### On Demand Revalidation with Cahce

+If we introduce caching with on demand revalidation, things get trickier, and a little unintuitive.

+***Demo*** go to on-demand-with-cache branch.

+Here we've added time based revalidation to the fetch requests.

+It seems that the path revalidation is not taken into account anymore.
+The behaviour is the same as for the time based revalidation: i.e. cache response is updated only after 10s

+The tag revalidation mechanism still works as expected, the new todos being shown instantly.

+### Fixing the Time Based Revalidation

+Ideally what we want is that the user never sees STALE data and their requests are cached for a small amount of time ( < 5 mins, this makes sense for the gateway project).
+With default nextjs time based caching mechanism, there is no way to actually ensure fresh data.

+Solution: use a default cache-handler, which overrides the cache handler from next.

+Since we're not deploying on Vercel, our cache is saved to disk.
+If we have more pods, the cache isn't even shared between them :(.

+I've added the following [library](https://caching-tools.github.io/next-shared-cache), which provides an implementation of the local cache that is more deterministic.

+For this we introduced the `cache-handler.mjs` file and some changes to the `next.config.mjs` file.

+***Demo*** go to branch dynamic-cache-fixed and observe the behaviour:
+- navigating to `/dynamic-1` will render a new response
+- all refreshes or navigations within 10 seconds to `/dynamic-2` will render the same result
+- a new navigation or refresh after 10 seconds will render a new result
+- as previously, the `/dynamic-auth` has a separate cache since it has different headers than first 2 paths.

+>***Observation***
+In the next.config we also configured the stale time, without this, the dynamic paths will still show the same response on *SOFT* navigations.